githubstudent/my-first-project/README.md

-# my-first-project
+# My First Project
-practice repository for learning about  GitHub in the Web Interface
+This is a practice repository for learning about  GitHub in the Web Interface.